ziligy/watson-text-talker/README.md

     - free tier plan: no credit card required, 10,000 characters per month at no cost

 ### Voice file cacheing
+The package always caches new phrases to a file.
+The cache directory defaults to `./voice_mp3s`, but can also be defined in TT_Config.
+To regulate the filename I slugify the phrase.
+This has the advantage of making it human readable.
+The only caveat is the phrase MUST be limited to 255 characters.

 ### Attributions